Nicklas-Carpenter/lua-import/README.md

 A lot of Lua code I see spends a non-trivial amount of time to set up modules and their global names.
 Non-negligable amounts of vertical code space are used to import the modules and rename their members as desired (if desired).
 Trying to use semi-colons to do the setup and renaming on one line is verbose and makes the code harder to read.
 Many languages allow you to import and rename in fewer than three lines, usually one or two.
 I believe this lends towards more readable code.

-I wrote `lua_import` to address some of these complaints. `lua_import` wraps the `require` function to provide extensible import syntax.
+I wrote `lua-import` to address some of these complaints. `lua-import` wraps the `require` function to provide extensible import syntax.
 It allows you to import part or all of a module and set up your desired names all in one line; you can even do this with multiple modules in one line if you so desire (although, for stylistic reasons, I do not recommends this).
-The goal of `lua_import` is to make module inclusion simpler and the resulting Lua code easier to read and understand.
+The goal of `lua-import` is to make module inclusion simpler and the resulting Lua code easier to read and understand.

 ## Setup
 ### Requirements
-The only requirements to use `lua_import` is a working version of Lua.
+The only requirements to use `lua-import` is a working version of Lua.
 It has only been tested with Lua v5.4.3, but it should work with earlier versions.

 ### Installation
 Installation is currently a work-in-progress.
 The current plan is to use a Makefile to install the modules in the proper and expected locations.

 ## Usage
 ### Including
-To use `lua_import`, include it with `require("import")`  before including any other module.
-It isn't strictly necessary to require`lua_import` first, but the intention of `lua_import` is to replace the direct use of `require`; it is not recommended to use `require` to include any module other than `lua_import`.
+To use `lua-import`, include it with `require("import")`  before including any other module.
+It isn't strictly necessary to require`lua-import` first, but the intention of `lua-import` is to replace the direct use of `require`; it is not recommended to use `require` to include any module other than `lua-import`.
 The [example](#example) below demonstrates proper inclusion.

 ### Basic Usage
-This section gives a basic overview of the usage of `lua_import` and should be sufficient for most users.
+This section gives a basic overview of the usage of `lua-import` and should be sufficient for most users.
 A [more formal specification](#formal-specification) is given in a following section.

-`lua_import` exposes a single function that takes a single string argument.
+`lua-import` exposes a single function that takes a single string argument.
 It can be invoked:

 ```lua
 import("import statement...")